Invarion/invarion-docs/docs/rapid-plan/14. Integrated Mapping/Chapter 14.4.2 Importing Photos for a Custom Area of the Plan.md

-## Importing Photos for a Custom Area of the Plan{.page-break-before}
+## Importing Photos for a Custom Area of the Plan

 You can also import aerial photos for a custom area of the plan outside of the Print Region.